Golden Rose Stakes

-THE Group 1 Golden Rose is the first major race for the three-year-olds which held a nomination for the Golden Slipper earlier that year.
+THE Golden Rose is the first major race for the three-year-olds which held a nomination for the Golden Slipper earlier that year.

-The $1 million feature is run at Rosehill over 1400m in mid-September and usually shows punters which horses have developed over the winter months.
-The past winners list includes some champion thoroughbreds such as Exosphere, Zoustar and Manawanui.
+The $1 million feature is run at Rosehill over 1400m is now run on the fourth Saturday of September each year and showcases punters which horses have developed over the winter months.
+The past winners list includes some champion thoroughbreds such as Bivouac, Exosphere, Zoustar and Manawanui.

 Formerly known as the Peter Pan Stakes, the Golden Rose is extremely popular with punters as the form out of the Golden Slipper isn’t quick to forget and fast horses attract support all over the world.
-A race dominated by the colts and geldings, The Golden Rose is a great opener to the Sydney spring carnival.
+A race dominated by the colts and geldings, The Golden Rose is one of the must watch races during the Sydney Spring Carnival.

 Where to bet on the Golden Rose

 All of our recommended bookmakers offer markets on the Group 1 Golden Rose and the market is opened months in advance.